Camp Dogwood Activities

 Treatmaking for Dogs

-These cooking classes always result in some delicious treats for everyone to enjoy REN_2984-copy-copy-2-300x199and recipes to take home and enjoy again and again.
+These cooking classes always result in some delicious treats for everyone to enjoy and recipes to take home and enjoy again and again.
 Campers are provided cookbooks featuring some of the treat recipes demonstrated in class.
 This is a great way to take some of the processed ingredients found in store-bought treats out of your dog’s diet.

 “You Say What?”
 Reading Your Dog’s Body Language